tymyrddin/purple/source/docs/cloud/index.rst

 .. image:: /_static/images/cloud-security.png

 Modern cloud security comes down mostly to four things: visibility problems, control-plane warfare, automation trust, and identity-centric compromise.
 They overlap more than they separate.
-The pages that follow work through the specific problems, from the shared-responsibility fiction that sets the terms to the one-click blast radius that ends them.
+The specific problems run from the shared-responsibility fiction that sets the terms to the one-click blast radius that ends them.

 Framing each angle as a cross-vector problem is a way of finding a place where attack and defence meet.
 The attacker's tradecraft for the same ground is in the red notes on